Introduction

 get the fairness status.

-Note: Even if this function works at the article level, this fairness status is associated to the journal.
-In other words, all articles published in a journal have the same fairness status.
+Note: even if this function works at the article level, this fairness status is associated to the journal.
+In other words, all articles published in the same journal will have the same fairness status.

 #> journal fairness

-Note: if the DOI is not found in OpenAlex, the output will be:
+Note: if the article is not found in OpenAlex, the output will be:

 #> journal fairness